Ahtisa Manalo: Miss Universe Philippines 2025

-Manalo as a judge at Miss Zamboanga del Sur 2025.

-On February 13, 2025, Manalo was reappointed as the local Miss Universe Philippines titleholder for Quezon, marking her second attempt at securing the national title.
+On February 13, 2025, Manalo was reappointed as the local Miss Universe Philippines titleholder for Quezon.
 In a media interview, she revealed that her second appointment had been a "last-minute decision" due to the withdrawal of her local successor.
-Like her previous attempt, Manalo was considered a frontrunner for the crown, and her performance in the early stages was seen as an improvement from her previous stint.

 During the preliminary competition, Manalo won four special awards from the pageant's sponsors.
 Her national costume, inspired by the mythical creature tiktik, was designed by Ehrran Montoya.

-Manalo advanced to the Top 24 and later reached the Top 12.
+Manalo advanced to the top 24 and later reached the Top 12.
 During the evening gown competition, she stumbled after stepping on her gown but quickly recovered.
-Media commentators saw her swift recovery as a pivotal moment in her performance and drew comparisons to Miriam Quiambao's Miss Universe 1999 incident.

-Manalo advanced to the Top 6, where she was asked to describe a time she led by example and its impact.
+Manalo advanced to the top six, where she was asked to describe a time she led by example and its impact.
 She referred to an earlier on-stage mishap, using it to illustrate how she overcomes setbacks.
 She also noted that winning the title was a shared aspiration with her late grandmother.

 At the end of the event, Manalo was crowned Miss Universe Philippines 2025 by her predecessor, Chelsea Manalo of Bulacan.
 During her reign, she hosted the Mister International 2025 pageant in Thailand, held in September.